zackforbing/ruby-submissions/1507/13-real-time.md

 * 4 points - The developer makes a series of small, atomic commits that document the evolution of their application.
 There are no formatting issues in the code base.

+## Rob

+### Notes

+* Solid effort in constrained amount of time
+* implement a solid basic websocket app -- lets multiple clients connect and sends vote results between clients
+* Next steps would be to allow multiple running polls and allow admin to create new polls etc
+* start looking into logic to support updates with new questions
+* Server / Client code is small enough that it's easy to follow; as we start to add more complexity to it we will need some extra objects / files / etc to get pulled out

+### Concept and Features

+Does it have the expected features?

+* 50 points - Some features were sacrificed to meet the deadline.
+At best, this is a prototype.
+Major features covered by the learning goals listed above were not written by the developer.

+### Code Quality (JavaScript and/or Ruby)

+* 20 points - Developer writes effective code, but does not breakout logical components.
+Application shows some effort to break logic into components, but the divisions are inconsistent or unclear.
+There are many large methods or functions and it is not clear to the evaluator what a given section of code does.

+### Client-Side Application

+* 25 points - Your application is thoughtfully put together with some duplication and no major bugs.

+### Test-Driven Development

+* 0 points - No tests were written or the testing framework does not work.

+### Interface

+* 2 points - The application shows effort in the interface, but the result is not effective.
+The evaluator has some difficulty using the application when reviewing the features in the user stories.

+### Workflow

+* 4 points - The developer makes a series of small, atomic commits that document the evolution of their application.
+There are no formatting issues in the code base.

 ## Rubric

 ### Concept and Features